-Each propositional variable has two possible values, and a formula with n-propositional variables has 2^n values associated with the n-propositional variables.
-The set of values associated with the n variables may be used to derive a truth table with 2^n rows and n+1 columns.
-Each row gives each of the 2^n truth-values that the n variables may take, and column n+1 gives the result of the logical expression for that set of values of the propositional variables.
-For example, the propositional formula W defined in the truth table above (Table 6.1) has two propositional variables A and B, with $2^2 = 4$ rows for each of the values that the two propositional variables may take.
+Each propositional variable has two possible values, and a formula with n-propositional variables has $2^n$ values associated with the n-propositional variables.
+The set of values associated with the n variables may be used to derive a truth table with $2^n$ rows and n + 1 columns.
+Each row gives each of the $2^n$ truth-values that the n variables may take, and column n + 1 gives the result of the logical expression for that set of values of the propositional variables.
+For example, the propositional formula W defined in the truth table above (Table 6.1) has two propositional variables may take.
 There are 2 + 1 = 3 columns with W defined in the third column.

 A rich set of connectives is employed in the calculus to combine propositions and to build up the well-formed formulae.
-This includes the conjunction of two propositions $(A \land B)$; the disjunction of two propositions $(A \lor B)$; and the implication of two propositions $(A \to B)$.
+This includes the conjunction of two propositions $(A \land B)$ ; the disjunction of two propositions $(A \lor B)$ ; and the implication of two propositions $(A \rightarrow B)$ .
 These connectives allow compound propositions to be formed, and the truth of the compound propositions is determined from the truth-values of its constituent propositions and the rules associated with the logical connectives.
-The meaning of the logical connectives is given by truth tables.1
+The meaning of the logical connectives is given by truth tables.

-Table 6.1 Truth table for formula W

-A В W(A, B)
+Table 6.1 Truth table for formula W Image: Compare the second s Α В W(A, B)

-T T T
+Iomuna w Т Т Т

-T F F
+Т F F

 F Т F

 F F Т